Parkside Community College

 Brief Description:

-Come along to the course if you want to explore, in a relaxed environment, a variety of Chinese and Japanese watercolour techniques, such as a study of Calligraphy and how its techniques are applied to painting.
+Come along to the East Asian Painting course if you want to explore, in a relaxed environment, a variety of Chinese and Japanese watercolour techniques, such as a study of Calligraphy and how its techniques are applied to painting.
 You will also learn from a wide selection of past masters and be able to develop your skills in further courses.
-Group exhibitions are held every two years, visits to galleries organized for those interested.
+Group exhibitions are held every two years, visits to galleries organised for those interested.

 Previous Experience and Knowledge Needed?